Skip to content

 Can an abstract class implement an interface in Java?

-Yes, absolutely.
-An abstract class can implement an interface without providing implementations for all the interface's methods — the unimplemented methods are simply left as abstract in the abstract class.
-A concrete subclass further down the hierarchy then provides the actual implementations.
+Yes, and this is a common, powerful pattern.
+An abstract class can implement an interface without providing implementations for all the interface's methods — the unimplemented interface methods are simply treated as abstract in the abstract class.
+A concrete subclass further down the hierarchy provides the actual implementations.
+This lets you define the capability contract as an interface for maximum flexibility, while an abstract class provides the shared infrastructure that most concrete implementations need.

 Can an abstract class have a main method in Java?

 Yes.
 An abstract class can contain a public static void main(String[] args) method and the JVM can run it directly.
-Static methods belong to the class itself, not to any instance, so the fact that the class can't be instantiated doesn't affect static members at all.
+Static methods belong to the class itself rather than to any instance, so the fact that the abstract class cannot be instantiated does not affect static members at all.
+You could even demonstrate an abstract class hierarchy from within the abstract class's own main method by instantiating the concrete subclasses there.

-What happens if a subclass doesn't implement all abstract methods of its parent?
+What happens if a subclass does not implement all abstract methods of its parent abstract class?

 🔥